pogzyb/tourist/README.md

 [![PyPI version](https://badge.fury.io/py/tourist.svg)](https://badge.fury.io/py/tourist)

-An open-source, low-cost, serverless application for web scraping.
+An open-source, low-cost, serverless application for SERP extraction and web scraping.

+Work on your LLM projects without worrying about credits, subscriptions, or rate-limits.
+Tourist is a free alternative to many mainstream SERP and web scraping API services.
+Run Tourist on your machine or deploy it into your own AWS account.

 > [!WARNING]
 > Tourist is still in early development.
 Features and API's may change unexpectedly.

+## Overview
 ![tourist-architecture](./docs/touristv1.png "Overview")

+Tourist has both Service and Client components.
+The Service (HTTP API) handles requests from the Client (your app, agent, or scraper scripts).
+You're in control of both components, and so none of your data or traffic is ever harvested or stored by third parties.

 ## Service

-### Local (for testing...)
+### Local deployment (for testing...)

 Run the Tourist service on your local machine for testing or prototyping: